italia/publiccode-crawler/README.md

 from a Docker container with
 [its helm-chart](https://github.com/teamdigitale/devita-infra-kubernetes) in Kubernetes.

-[Elasticsearch 6.8](https://www.elastic.co/products/elasticsearch) is used to store the data and has ready to accept connections before the crawler is started.
+[Elasticsearch](https://www.elastic.co/products/elasticsearch) is used to store the data and has ready to accept connections before the crawler is started.

 ### Manually configure and build the crawler